Non-Hodgkins Lymphomas (cont.)

 Additional aspects of cancer treatments

 In addition to medical therapies, patients will also require supportive care.
-You should have the opportunity to learn about your disease and the treatment options and discuss this with your care team.
-Most cancer centers will have support groups where you can share your concerns with other patients and learn from their experiences.
+One should have the opportunity to learn about the disease and the treatment options and discuss this with a care team.
+Most cancer centers will have support groups where one can share concerns with other patients and learn from their experiences.

 Some patients find moderate physical activity helpful.
-You should discuss with your doctor what kind of activities are appropriate.
+Discuss with a doctor what kind of activities are appropriate.

 In addition, vitamin deficiencies (especially vitamin D) have recently been linked to worse survival in some subgroups of cancer patients.
 Patients should discuss their nutritional requirements with their health-care team.